AlexMarinescu/pyGameMath/README.md

 * N Dimensions Vectors
 * Vectors Dot Product
 * Vectors Cross Product
+* Vectors Refraction
+* Vectors Reflection
 * Matrix Stack
 * Vector Stack
 * Quaternions

 TO DO:
 ===============
-* Some more 3D Specific Vector Operations.
 * Matrix Normalizing and Finding the Determinant.
 * Tutorial on how to use everything.